Frontline

 A year of love, lament, and leukemia

 On December 12, 2023, everything changed.
-My sweet little boy Emerson (who was four at the time) was diagnosed with B-cell ALL leukemia.
-We were admitted to the hospital that same night.
-By the next morning, he had a port surgically placed in his chest.
-That evening, he received his first dose of chemotherapy.
-Everything happened so fast.
+My sweet little boy Emerson (age four at the time) was diagnosed with B-cell ALL leukemia.
+We were admitted to the hospital that same night, and he began a two-and-a-half-year chemotherapy treatment.
+It all happened so fast.

-I didn’t know how to speak about any of this publicly—so I didn’t.
-Instead, I began writing songs.
+I didn’t know how to speak about any of this publicly, so I didn’t.
+I began to process the only way I knew how—writing songs.

-There’s a small chapel on the 7th floor of Seattle Children’s Hospital.
-It has a piano in it.
+There’s a small chapel on the 7th floor of Seattle Children’s Hospital with a piano.
 During those early days, I often ended up there—playing whatever came to mind, just to breathe.
 On the night of Emerson’s first chemo, I sat at that piano and wrote a song called Too Much.
 I recorded it on my phone and listened to it over and over again.
 It was the first time I remember needing one of my own songs to help me feel.

 Songs from the hardest months